N-Tsunke/Network-Mapping-Ping-Test-Project/README.md

 - **Wi-Fi Router (Default Gateway):** 172.20.6.1
 - **Computer (IPv4 Address):** 172.20.6.168

+## What It Shows

+* The **Computer (172.20.6.168)** sends and receives data.
+* The **Wi-Fi Router (172.20.6.1)** acts as the default gateway and directs traffic.
+* The **Internet** provides access to external networks and services.

+This shows the full communication path from the computer to the router and then to the internet.

 **Screenshot:**
 <img width="543" height="127" alt="Step 2 , Identify IP Address" src="https://github.com/user-attachments/assets/ec3a01ab-601a-45bc-8724-0fc3209bae82" />

+## Why It Is Important

+* **Troubleshooting:** Helps identify whether the issue is with the computer, router, or internet connection.
+* **Correct Configuration:** Confirms the correct IP address and default gateway are set.
+* **Network Communication:** Demonstrates how devices communicate within a network.
+* **Security:** Helps detect unknown or unauthorized devices.

+Identifying connected devices ensures proper connectivity, correct configuration, and reliable network performance.

 ---